 We have developed into the leading listed bank in the world, possessing a wide customer base, a diversified business structure, strong innovation capabilities and market competitiveness.
-We have established presence in six continents, with a global network covering 49 countries and regions and 421 overseas institutions as at 31 December 2021.
+We have established presence in six continents, with a global network covering 49 countries and regions and 415 overseas institutions as at 30 June 2023.
 In addition, through our equity participation in Standard Bank Group Limited, we indirectly cover 20 countries in Africa.
-We provide comprehensive financial products and services to nearly 9.70 million corporate customers and over 700 million personal customers via our distribution channels domestically, internationally and as well as through our E-banking network comprising a range of internet and telephone banking services and self-service banking centres, forming a diversified and internationalised operating structure focusing on commercial banking business and maintaining a leading position in the domestic market in the commercial banking sector.
+We provide comprehensive financial products and services to over 11 million corporate customers and approximately 729 million personal customers via our distribution channels domestically, internationally and as well as through our E-banking network comprising a range of internet and telephone banking services and self-service banking centres, forming a diversified and internationalised operating structure focusing on commercial banking business and maintaining a leading position in the domestic market in the commercial banking sector.
 As one of the leading commercial banks in terms of global presence and asset size, we implemented the "Belt and Road Initiative".
-We have carried out a number of projects and maintained 125 institutions in 21 countries and regions along the "Belt and Road" as at 31 December 2021.
+We have carried out a number of projects and maintained 125 institutions in 21 countries along the "Belt and Road" as at 30 June 2023.